 The truth is, authors welcome reviews because we want to know what you think, honestly, about our work.
 Yes, sure, for some authors (ahem) there’s a wounded soul that begs for love and positive reinforcement, and a harsh review will send us, I mean them, into a tailspin of wretchedness and despair.
 (There are remedies for this when it happens.)
 For other authors (ahem), there’s an enormous ego demanding, ‘Adore my genius!’ that is shocked, truly shocked, when adoration, public accolades, awards, and bestseller status are not instantly forthcoming upon publication of a work.

 Most of us go through the humiliation and effort and risk of putting our bare, raw creations out in the world because we want, for odd and varied reasons, to share them.
 We seek to communicate.
 We hope our words touch, instruct, lift, move, joy, nudge, or inspire.
-The communication is complete where we hear back what our readers our thinking.
+The communication is complete where we hear back what our readers are thinking.
 And most of us have learned, through the long process of workshopping, critiquing, submitting, and being edited, how to regard that information from readers as valuable feedback that tells as much about the reader as it does about our work–giving us insight into the minds that have engaged, even distantly, with ours.

 It’s like a game of telephone: you know what you said when you started the loop, but is it coming through at the other end?